JWise16/pico-llm/docs/llm_presentation_demo.md

 # LLM Integration Demo

 ## Introduction
-This demo walks through our findings, challenges, and some fascinating behaviors we've observed while letting LLM's play picbot.
+This demo walks through our findings, challenges, and some fascinating behaviors we've observed while using LLMs to generate rules for Picobot.

 ## Demo Flow